linuxlsr/azureLearning/README.md

 To create custom roles, you have to upgrade your azure ad to Premium P1 or P2.
 TF says it's created, but the new role doesn't show up in Default Directory | roles and administrators.

 Assigned a builtin role to a user, but roles are named different that in portal, i.e. Global reader is just Reader.
 Use [Builtin Roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) for reference.

+Hard a challenge deleting a personal recovery vault after using it to backup a volume on my workstation.
+If you delete a backup, it is soft deleted by default, so you get to wait 14 days to do anything else.
+You have to disable soft delete first, then delete your backup data and the backup server definition.
+I took a lot of clicking around to find the mystery artifact that wouldn't allow me to get rid of the rsv.
+Seriously annoying.